AlessandroDodi/personal_expenses_flutter_app/README.md

 ![home](https://user-images.githubusercontent.com/96247758/210770293-1f40e741-2b06-488d-8880-58929343269b.png)

 The app does not store informations.
+There are no API calls.
+It's a simple project with the purpose to practice Widgets and the basic syntax of Flutter.

 ## Getting Started